pythonph/pycon-organizer-manual/marketing.md

 * Contact details

 At CHED Central, look for the Records Room.
 You can tell the front desk that you want CHED to endorse a conference.

-## Responsibilities

-- Responsible for going to events and advertising PyCon 2015.
-- Responsible for social media exposure (facebook, twitter, etc).
-- Responsible for writing a report on PyCon 2015, to be used for blogs and future references
-- Responsible for gathering feedback (during pycon and after pycon).
-- Responsible for mailchimp (email marketing and announcements)
-- Responsible for informing participants of [Code of Conduct](http://pycon.python.ph/coc.html) prior to conference.